-- 1. Add the constraint in the editable constraints grid or open the Set Input Delay Constraint dialog box using one of the following methods: - From the SmartTime Actions menu, choose Constraints > Input Delay. - Click the icon. - Right-click the Input Delay in the Constraint Browser. - Double-click any field in the Input Delay Constraints grid.
+- 1. Add the constraint in the editable constraints grid or open the Set Input Delay Constraint dialog box using one of the following methods: - From the SmartTime Actions menu, choose Constraints > Input Delay.

+- Right-click the Input Delay in the Constraint Browser. - Double-click any field in the Input Delay Constraints grid.